 Washington Group on Disability Statistics

-A second priority is to recommend one or more extended sets of survey items to measure disability to be used as components of population surveys or as supplements to specialty surveys.
-To that end, the WG has developed, tested and adopted an extended set of questions on functioning; and, in collaboration with UNICEF, a child functioning module (CFM).
-Also,in collaboration with UNICEF, a module on inclusive education is currently being tested to identify barriers to school participation for children with disabilities as is a module on inclusive employment, developed in collaboration with the International Labour Organization (ILO).
+A second priority is to recommend one or more extended sets of survey items to measure disability that can be used as components of population surveys or as supplements to specialty surveys.
+To that end, the WG has developed, tested and adopted an extended set of questions on functioning for adults (WG-ES); and, in collaboration with UNICEF, a Child Functioning Module (CFM).
+In addition, in collaboration with UNICEF, a module on inclusive education is currently being tested to identify barriers to school participation for all children; and in collaboration with the International Labour Organization (ILO) a module on inclusive employment is being developed that will assess potential barriers to employment.
 These extended sets of survey items are intended to be related to the short set of disability measures.
-The World Health Organization (WHO) International Classification of Functioning, Disability, and Health (ICF) has been used as the basic framework for the development of all questions sets.
+The World Health Organization's (WHO) International Classification of Functioning, Disability, and Health (ICF) has been used as the basic framework for the development of all questions sets.
 The disability measures recommended by the WG, both short and extended, are accompanied by descriptions of their technical properties, and methodological guidance is given on their implementation and their applicability to population subgroups.
 The WG disseminates its work products globally through the world-wide web and scientific publications.

 Points of contact: Washington Group Secretariat (NCHS, U.S.A.)